bjornmeansbear/lectureScripts/WhatIsSGD.md

 While the book intends to say something different, it conforms to common standards of "good" modernist layout.
 Other than a minor production method improvement, it's the same … !
 Is it Sustainable Graphic Design?

 ## A Descent Down the black hole that is Beauty

+In The Architecture of Happiness, Alain de Botton writes: “To call a work of architecture or design beautiful is to recognize it as a rendition of values critical to our flourishing.
+A transubstantiation of our individual ideals in a material medium.”
+This would then seem that However our ideals are materialized into graphic design yields “beautiful” graphic design.

+This then implies that Sustainable designers must see the non-sustainable as the less than beautiful.
+Edwin Datschefksi calls this “the hidden ugliness of traditional products.”‡8 Basically, the non-sustainable is (& can only be) ugly.

+Beauty will align with your values.
+A design is both sustainable AND beautiful when its form declares that humans and all other life should flourish.
+Is there a style, aesthetic, or form says this?

 > “To call a work of architecture or design beautiful is to recognize it as a rendition of values critical to our flourishing.
 A transubstantiation of our individual ideals in material medium.“
 > — Alain de Botton, The Architecture of Happiness